 Aconcagua Park Trip

-Cross the border into Argentina on this trip to Aconcagua Park, where you will discover the highest mountain in the Americas and the Laguna del Inca lake.
+Cross the border into Argentina on this trip to Aconcagua Park.
+You will discover the highest mountain in the Americas and the mystical Laguna del Inca lake.
+Are you ready for a real adventure?.
 Aconcagua Park Trip.

 • 13 hours

-Cross the border into Argentina on this trip to Aconcagua Park, where you will discover the highest mountain in the Americas and the Laguna del Inca lake.
+Cross the border into Argentina on this trip to Aconcagua Park.
+You will discover the highest mountain in the Americas and the mystical Laguna del Inca lake.
+Are you ready for a real adventure?

 Aconcagua Park Trip

 Early in the morning, we will pick you up from your hotel and head north from Santiago.
-After approximately 50 minutes, we will stop at the monument to the Chacabuco victory, allowing you some free time to have breakfast.
+After approximately 50 minutes of driving, we stop at the monument to the Chacabuco victory, offering free time for breakfast.

-We continue to the Salto del Soldado, a large ravine where the Aconcagua river flows below.
-According to legend, a patriot soldier escaped persecution here by jumping over the canyon.
+Continuing, we visit the Salto del Soldado, a large ravine where the Aconcagua river flows.
+Here, a legend speaks of a patriot soldier evading capture by jumping across this canyon.

-The tour then crosses the border into Argentina, where we will take a brief pause to enjoy a traditional drink and empanada, a typical treat made with caramel and shortbread biscuits covered in coconut.
+Next, we cross the border into Argentina, where you can enjoy a traditional drink and empanada, a treat of caramel sandwiched between shortbread biscuits.

-Next, we arrive at Aconcagua Park, where we will set off on a two-hour trek around the foot of the highest mountain in the Americas, reaching over 22,000 feet.
+We then arrive at Aconcagua Park, where we embark on a two-hour trek around the foot of the highest mountain in the Americas, over 22,000 feet tall, while enjoying the surrounding landscape.

-After the trek, you will have free time to eat and regain your strength.
-We will then return to Santiago, making a stop at Laguna del Inca lake in the Portillo region.
-Local folklore claims this lake was formed by the tears of an Inca prince mourning his bride.
-It is said that laments can be heard from the water on dark winter nights.
+Afterwards, you’ll have free time to eat and regain your strength.
+We will return to Santiago, stopping at Laguna del Inca lake in Portillo.
+Local folklore states that the lake was formed by the tears of an Inca prince mourning his bride, with laments said to echo from the water on dark winter nights.

-The tour concludes in the late afternoon when we drop you off back at your hotel.
+Our tour concludes in the afternoon when we drop you off at your hotel.

 Included